Skip to main content

 There is a collection of graphical components to facilitate diagrams that could appear in a calculus or precalculus course.

-Subsection 3.7.1 Graphs and tangent lines
+Subsection 3.7.1 Graphs, derivatives, and tangent lines

 To include the graph of a function, the function first needs to be defined inside a <definition>.
 By default, the domain of the function is assumed to be the horizontal extend of the current bounding box.
 The @domain attribute can modify this, however.